MathOnco/NeoPredPipe/README.md

                         regions per vcf file.
   -a                    Flag to not filter neoantigen predictions and keep all
                         regardless of prediction value.
+  -m                    Specifies whether to perform check if predicted
+                        epitopes match any normal peptide.
+If set to True, output is added as a column to neoantigens file.
+                        Requires PeptideMatch specified in usr_paths.ini.
+                        Default=False
   -t                    Flag to turn off a neoantigen burden summary table.
                         Default=True.
 ```